Nazik2020/EDA-201-Project-Rental-Data-Analysis/README.md

 ## Conclusion
 This project provided insights into the rental market trends, facilitated better understanding of the data structure, and enhanced visualization skills.

-## How to Run
-1. Clone the repository.
-2. Ensure Python and the required libraries (`pandas`, `matplotlib`, `seaborn`) are installed.
-3. Run the Jupyter notebook or Python script to replicate the analysis.

-## Future Work
-- Explore advanced machine learning models to predict rental prices.
-- Enhance visualizations with interactive tools like Plotly.